Seagate/cortx-prvsnr/README.md

 - Let you provision your environments such as Dev, QA, Lab, and Production with minimal user intervention.
 - Allow you to maintain the modularity or granularity of during various stages of Provisioning process so as to help enhancements, maintainability, and training with minimal collateral impacts

+Please also read and contribute to our [Wiki](https://github.com/Seagate/cortx-prvsnr/wiki) where we maintain a lot more documentation about these repositories.

 ## Get CORTX-Provisioner Ready!

 Jump to the [CORTX-Provisioner Quickstart Guide](Cortx-ProvisionerQuickstartGuide.md) to set up CORTX-Provisioner.